Generalized de Bruijn words for Primitive words and Powers: de Bruijn Words for Primitive Words

-\begin{proof}[Proof of Proposition~\ref{alg}] Let $w$ be the word output by our algorithm.
-Notice that every block of $w$ of length $n$ is primitive, and no block repeats.
-Therefore, it suffices to show that every primitive word of length $n$ appears as a subword in $w$.
+\begin{proof} By construction (and the fact that $u$ is $\D$-nonrepeating), every factor of $f_{\max}(u)$ of length $n$ is in $\D$, and no such factors appear twice.
+Therefore, it suffices to show that every word in $\D$ does appear as a factor in $f_{\max}(u)$.